-Obsessive–compulsive disorder is associated with trichotillomania (compulsive hair-pulling), onychophagia (nail biting), hand dermatitis from frequent hand-washing, and other skin conditions; SSRIs, such as fluoxetine, paroxetine, sertraline and fluvoxamine, have been proven to be effective for its treatment in clinical trials.
+Obsessive-compulsive disorder is associated with trichotillomania (compulsive hair-pulling), onychophagia (nail biting), hand dermatitis from compulsive hand washing, and other skin conditions; SSRIs, such as fluoxetine, paroxetine, sertraline and fluvoxamine, have been proven to be effective for its treatment in clinical trials.

 Non-pharmacological treatments available for the psychological/psychiatric factors involved in psychodermatological disorders include: